 In the context of hedge funds, our empirical research investigates two joint directions: (a) the canonical vine copula that supports dependence structures in a multivariate context and is appropriate for multi-assets analysis and portfolio applications (Aas et al., 2007); and, (b) the Markov switching regime models that provide challenging characteristics for modelling asymmetric dependences in financial markets.
-In a similar framework, Okimoto (2008) investigates dependence structures in a bivariate setting of international equity markets incorporating three different Markov switching models: a pure Markov switching model; a Markov switching semi-asymmetric copula model (copula function introduced in only one regime); and a Markov switching asymmetric copula model (copula function introduced in both two regimes).
-The empirical findings support two types of asymmetric dependences: asymmetric dependence between bear and normal markets; and, asymmetric dependence with lower tail dependence in bear markets.
+In a similar framework, Okimoto (2008) investigates dependence structures in a bivariate setting of international equity markets incorporating three different Markov switching models: a pure Markov switching model; a Markov switching semi-asymmetric copula model (copula function introduced in only one regime); and a Markov switching asymmetric copula model (copula function introduced in only one regime); and a Markov switching asymmetric dependences: asymmetric dependence between bear and normal markets; and, asymmetric dependence with lower tail dependence in bear markets.
 Chollete et al. (2008) employ regime switching copula models incorporating the canonical vine approach to decompose the multivariate copula function into a product of bivariate conditional copulas.
 The empirical findings indicate an adequate performance of the canonical vine copula approach in replicating the 'exceedance correlation' in a sample of equity index returns.